-Mike Marjama Has a New Major-League Mission
+Mike Marjama Has a New Major League Mission

 It wasn't until Thanksgiving of Mike's sophomore year when the concerns came to a full head of steam.
 Marjama sat down with his family with half a can of tuna, two baby carrots, three almonds and a baby spoon.
 Everything just right, like Mike wanted.

 "For a half-second, there was a lot of guilt and shame," Kim says today.
 "It's not like your child has cancer and everyone understands and supports you.
 There's a lot of embarrassment and guilt and shame.
-I'm like, 'Mike has an eating disorder and is starving himself and exercising like a mad man.'
+I'm like, 'Mike has an eating disorder and is starving himself and exercising like a madman.'
 That guilt lasts for half a second, but then you don't really care.
 I wanted to save my child's life."

 Kim turned to her husband after dinner.